Notification: Late October

 Forget your password?
 Never got one?
 You can have one emailed to you immediately by clicking here.

-The Nicholl competition is open to any individual who has not earned more than $5,000 writing for film or television or received a fellowship prize that includes a "first look" clause, an option, or any other quid pro quo involving the writer's work.
+The Nicholl competition is open to any individual who has not earned more than $5,000 writing for film or television.
 Entry scripts must be feature length and the original work of a sole author or of exactly two collaborative authors.
 The scripts must have been written originally in English.
 Adaptations and translated scripts are not eligible.

 Fellowships are awarded with the understanding that the recipients will each complete a feature-length screenplay during their fellowship year.
 The Academy acquires no rights to the works of Nicholl fellows and does not involve itself commercially in any way with their completed scripts.